LuciaGomZa/INTERSPEECH2025_Depression/README.md

 ## Data
 The paper applied depression detection models to two datasets:
-* **DAIC+**: an extension of the well-known DAIC corpus, featuring 459 semi-structured clinical interviews conducted primarily by a virtual agent (in English).
-This work also used two DAIC sets publicily available: DAIC-WOZ and E-DAIC.
-To access the data, see https://dcapswoz.ict.usc.edu/.
-The organization of the DAIC+ data expected in the code is as follows:
+* ➡️ **DAIC+**: an extension of the well-known DAIC corpus, featuring 459 semi-structured clinical interviews conducted primarily by a virtual agent (in English).
+This project also incorporates two publicly available subsets: DAIC-WOZ and E-DAIC.
+You can request access to the data at https://dcapswoz.ict.usc.edu/.
+The code in this repository expects the DAIC+ data to be organized in the following directory structure:
 ```
 <root_folder>/
 ├── Audios/